psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - transferring control-room complexity to guard displays
 - showing commanded door states as verified physical states
 - hiding life-safety uncertainty
+- presenting stale calibration as current
+- presenting predicted movement as a confirmed location

 > **The system should be cryptic to an unauthorized listener, but obvious to the authorized operator.**